Paper Wheel Tutorial

 Because they were such a hit I decided to add a tutorial on how to make them.
-I know these are pretty easy and common sense to most crafters but when I first started making them I had a hard time trying to figure out a few tip and tricks to really get them to stay and work.
+I know these are pretty easy and common sense to most crafters but when I first started making them I had a hard time trying to figure out a few tips and tricks to really get them to stay and work.
 From the glue to the size etc. I just wish I had someone to give me the how to.
-So for all you people out there that are not very experienced in making paper wheels this is for you!
+So for everyone out there that are not very experienced in making paper wheels this is for you!

 The ones I made are about 8.5 inches wide since I used 8.5x11 paper.
 But you can also make bigger ones, use pattern paper, trim the edges to make points or rounded edges etc.

 Here is the step by step process below:

 The supplies that you will need: 2 pieces of 8.5x11 paper, a small piece of scratch paper, hot glue gun, and a paper cutter.

 First cut your paper in half, length wise to make 4 sheets of 4.25x11

 Begin to accordion fold your sheets of paper.
 I do a 1 inch fold and just eye ball it.